betaglot/plantabeta/docs/Proposal.md

 </pre>

-## What does every rookie do before they go planting?
+## What does every Novice do before they go planting?

-Rookie Planters ALWAYS Google "How to Plant trees?" before starting the season.
+Novice Planters ALWAYS Google "How to Plant trees?" before starting the season.
 Why?
 To educate themselves as much as possible before starting work, because they know that the more knowledge they have about planting the more money they will make.

 The best resource which can be found is Replant.ca, but this site could be better.